vuejs/router/.github/contributing.md

 ## Contributing Tests

 Unit tests are located inside `__tests__`.
-Consult the [Jest docs](https://jestjs.io/docs/en/using-matchers) and existing test cases for how to write new test specs.
+Consult the [Vitest docs](https://vitest.dev/guide/) and existing test cases for how to write new test specs.
 Here are some additional guidelines:

 - Use the minimal API needed for a test case.
 For example, if a test can be written without involving the reactivity system or a component, it should be written so.
 This limits the test's exposure to changes in unrelated parts and makes it more stable.
 - Use the minimal API needed for a test case.
 For example, if a test concerns the `router-link` component, don't create a router instance, mock the required properties instead.